Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 You also get complimentary access to more than 1,200 airport lounges, a $200 statement credit for airline fees, select hotel credits and discounts, and $15/month in Uber Cash.

-The Mastercard® Gold Card™ is made with 24K gold, weighs in at 22 grams, and charges a $995 annual fee.
+The Mastercard® Gold Card™ is made with 24K gold, weighs in at 22 grams, and charges a serious annual fee ($1,199 ($349 for each Authorized User added to the account)).
 The card offers many premium benefits, including airport lounge access, travel credits and insurance, 24/7 concierge service, and invitations to select experiences.

 Cardholders also receive special discounts with Postmates, Lyft, Boxed, ShopRunner, and more.